Responder Resilience

 April 1, 2026

-Deep Brain Reorienting: The Next Frontier with Guest Dr. Joanna Rosen | S6 E13
+Deep Brain Reorienting: The Next Frontier of Trauma Therapy — Dr. Joanna Rosen | S6 E13

 Your nervous system doesn't know the call is over.
 That's the reality for first responders — and the problem most conventional therapy wasn't built to solve.
 Dr. Joanna Rosen, psychologist and founder of Between Two Ears Trauma Consultancy, goes deeper than the story, deeper than the memory — all the way down to where trauma actually lives.